arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesTFS/HOL.md

 In order to execute the exercises in this hands-on lab you need to set up your environment.

-1. Open a Windows Explorer window and browse to the labâ€™s **Source** folder.
+1. Open a Windows Explorer window and browse to the lab’s **Source** folder.

 1. Right click the **Setup.cmd** file and click **Run as administrator**.
 This will launch the setup process that will check the necessary dependencies.